 - Karen Baker, director of the National Violence Resource Center.

-Ms. Baker currently serves as the director for the National Violence Resource Center, as the vice president of resources at the Pennsylvania Coalition Against Rape and as the president of the National Coalition to Prevent Child Sexual Abuse and Exploitation.
-She's held these positions for over 15 years.
-As director of the National Resource Center, she is responsible for grant and project management, communication strategy, systems advocacy and collaborations.
+Ms. Baker currently serves as the director for the National Sexual Violence Resource Center and as a board member of the Association for the Treatment of Sexual Abusers.
+As director of the National Sexual Violence Resource Center, Ms. Baker leads a diverse team who provides information and tools for individuals, communities and service providers working in the field of sexual violence.
 Ms. Baker is a licensed master's level social worker and earned her master's degree in Social Work from the University of Kansas.

 - Esther Deblinger, co-director, Child Abuse Research Education and Service Institute (CARES), and professor, School of Osteopathic Medicine, Rowan University.